 On the surface, Ireland might be known for rolling hills, incredible hospitality, influential artists, and of course Irish whiskey.
 But, to GlobalBanks Insiders, Ireland offers something more…

-Bubbling below the surface, Ireland offers an interesting mix of banking and business incentives attracting entrepreneurs, non-residents, companies, investors, and the mobile affluent.
+Bubbling below the surface, Ireland offers an interesting mix of banking and business incentives attracting entrepreneurs, foreigners, companies, investors, and the mobile affluent.

 Boasting one of the lowest corporate tax rates in the entire developed world (12.5%), a huge network of international tax treaties, and other well-architected incentives, Ireland is truly a wonderland of fiscal opportunity for those with the right structures in place.